theprintedbird/czruby/README.md

 ## Tab Completion

 czruby includes tab-completion support for zsh.
-Completions are automatically enabled when you source `czruby.plugin.conf`.
+As long as the `functions` dir is added to the `fpath` (very common for plugin managers to do), it will be found.

 ### What Gets Completed